Slovenia Hidden Gems: Ultimate Guide to Ljubljana and Lake Bled

 Show Me the Money

 Slovenia is part of the European Union, and they use the Euro as their currency.
 Credit cards were widely accepted, so we mostly relied on our no-foreign-transaction-fee credit card.
-We use the Chase Sapphire Reserve card (use my referral for bonus points!).
+We use the Chase Sapphire Reserve card.
 Always choose to pay in the local currency rather than USD for a better exchange rate.
 We did withdraw a small amount of Euros just in case.
 If withdrawing any cash, look for ATMS run by the local banks and always choose to withdraw the amount in Euros rather than USD for a better exchange rate.

 Saving tip: to avoid ATM fees (from the foreign bank and your bank), look for a checking account that offers ATM fee reimbursements.
 I can personally recommend the Schwab investors checking account and the Betterment checking account for this purpose.